Presentation on the topic of Karelia. Presentation on the topic of traveling to the country of Karelia. School uniforms in Karelia.

 Petr Mironov

-Thank you for your work, see you soon!
+Thank you for your work, see you again!

-Journey through the country of Karelia Northern pearl of Russia Shipilina V.D.
+Traveling around the country of Karelia, the Northern Pearl of Russia.
+Shipilina V.D.

-On the left, in the west, Karelia borders on Finland.
-In the east Karelia - with the Arkhangelsk region, in the south - with the Vologda and Leningrad regions.
-And if we go to the north, then we will get beyond the Arctic Circle, and then to the Murmansk region.
+On the left, in the west, Karelia borders Finland.
+In the east, Karelia is with the Arkhangelsk region, in the south - with the Vologda and Leningrad regions.
+And if we go north, we will get beyond the Arctic Circle, and then to Murmansk region.
 Neighbors of Karelia

-Symbolism of Karelia Flag Coat of arms Green - nature and vegetation Blue - the color of lakes and rivers of Karelia Red - the color of strength, courage and courage of the people Gold - the color of supremacy, greatness and wealth The central element of the coat of arms is the figure of a bear.
-The bear was especially revered by the Karelians.
-At the top of the coat of arms is an eight-pointed golden star, a symbol of the guiding star of the people.
+Symbols of Karelia Flag Coat of Arms Green - nature and vegetation Blue - the color of lakes and rivers of Karelia Red - the color of strength, courage and courage of the people Gold - the color of supremacy, greatness and wealth The central element of the coat of arms is the figure of a bear.
+The bear was especially revered among the Karelians.
+At the top of the coat of arms is an eight-pointed Golden Star, symbol of the people's guiding star.
 Shipilina V.D.

-Paws and hooves: who can be found in the Karelian forests Bears are the owners of the Karelian forests.
-Wolves are another familiar and rather dangerous forest inhabitants, today there are not so many of them in Karelia.
-In the forests in the south of the republic live the largest wild cats in Europe - lynxes.
-These rather cute at first glance animals are armed with long and very sharp claws.
+Paws and hooves: who can be found in the Karelian forests Bears are the masters of the Karelian forests.
+Wolves are another familiar and rather dangerous forest inhabitants; today there are not many of them in Karelia.
+The largest wild cats in Europe - lynxes - live in the forests in the south of the republic.
+These animals, quite cute at first glance, are armed with long and very sharp claws.
 Various animals live on the territory of Karelia, many of which are listed in the Red Book.
 Shipilina V.D.

-Nature of Karelia There are a lot of coniferous trees in Karelia, where you can find spruce, which is more than 170 years old.
-Birch grows in Karelia, it has always been highly valued by the people, because of its beauty and special strength.
-You can also find many berries there: cloudberries, blueberries, blueberries, lingonberries, cranberries, and many different mushrooms Shipilina V.D.
+Nature of Karelia There are a lot of coniferous trees, there you can find a spruce that is more than 170 years old.
+Birch grows in Karelia; it has always been highly valued among the people because of its beauty and special strength.
+You can also find a lot of berries there: cloudberries, blueberries, blueberries, lingonberries, cranberries, and a lot different mushrooms Shipilina V.D.

-The largest reservoirs of Karelia Onego (Lake Onega) is the second largest in Europe.
+The largest bodies of water in Karelia Onego (Lake Onega) is the second largest in Europe.
 On the banks of the Onega is the capital of Karelia - Petrozavodsk.
 Ladoga (Lake Ladoga) is the first largest in Europe.
-Ladoga is a lake with a cool character, fogs and storms are not uncommon.
-Belomorye (White Sea), also called the "Bay of Serpents", because of its shape.
-The so-called northern whale, the beluga whale, lives here.
+Ladoga is a lake with a steep character; fogs and storms are not uncommon.
+Belomorye (White Sea), also called the “Bay of Snakes”, because of its shape.
+This is where the so-called northern whale- beluga whale.
 Shipilina V.D.

-Fins and tail: who can be found in the Karelian lakes Seals.
-It seems that they are very slow, because on land they crawl awkwardly from place to place, sighing heavily.
+Flippers and tail: who can be found in the Karelian lakes Seals.
+They seem to be very slow, because on land they crawl clumsily from place to place, sighing heavily.
 But once in the water, seals become very fast.
-In Karelia, we can meet several representatives: Ringed seal, or ringed seal, lives in the White Sea all year round.
-There is also the Ladoga ringed seal in Lake Ladoga.
-At the beginning of winter, herds of harp seals come to the White Sea.
-It enters the White Sea for fattening, and sometimes another large sea animal winters in it, a toothed whale - a beluga whale.
+In Karelia we can meet several representatives: The ringed seal, or ringed seal lives in the White Sea all year round.
+There is also a Ladoga ringed seal in Lake Ladoga.
+At the beginning of winter, herds of harp seals swim to the White Sea.
+Enters the White Sea for fattening, and sometimes another large one winters there sea animal, toothed whale - beluga whale.
 Shipilina V.D.

-Embroidery in Karelia In Karelia, as well as throughout Russia, the ability to embroider was a must for every woman.
-In Zaonezhye, for example, girls' ability to embroider was equated to boys' literacy.
-Ancient embroideries have survived to this day - towels, valances, countertops, details of folk household and festive costumes.
+Embroidery of Karelia In Karelia, as throughout Russia, the ability to embroider was mandatory for every woman.
+In Zaonezhye, for example, girls’ ability to embroider was equal to boys’ ability to read and write.
+Ancient embroideries have survived to this day - towels, valances, tabletops, details of folk household and festive costumes.
 Shipilina V.D.

 National cuisine of Karelia Kalitki is a national Karelian dish.
-Karelian women say "The gate asks for eight."
-This means that eight ingredients are needed to bake wickets - flour, water, curdled milk, salt, milk, butter, sour cream and filling.
-Karelians grew turnips in huge quantities, they prepared compotes, kvass from it, baked casseroles and added it to cereals.
-Dried turnip was the favorite delicacy of little Karelians.
+Karelian women say “The gate asks for eight.”
+This means that to bake wickets, you need eight ingredients - flour, water, curdled milk, salt, milk, butter, sour cream and filling.
+Karelians grew turnips in huge quantities, used them to prepare compotes, kvass, baked casseroles and added them to porridges.
+Dried turnips were the most favorite delicacy of little Karelians.
 Shipilina V.D.